My Al Capone Museum | home

 (Mario Gomes Collection)

 There's much speculation as far as ownership.
 The building were said to be owned by John Cannava, who lived at 327 President Street, but maybe leased out to Frankie Yale in order to do underworld business.
 Cannava (Cannova) had many different enterprises such as printing, nuts and fruits wholesale and real estate.
 On April 25, 1920, Cannava, his brother and a waiter were arrested at The Harvard Inn for selling highballs and Manhattan cocktails to undercover Prohibition Agents.
 Cannava and his brother are both named as The Harvard Inn proprietors.
-It is therefore deducted that Yale was merely managing the dance hall.
+Many other proprietors also showed up as owning the Harvard Inn.
+People such as Vincent Terranova.
+It is therefore deducted that Yale was merely managing the dance hall before any ownership.
 Yale was probably the one who hired Al Capone.
+The timeline can mean two things.

 Frankie Yale mentioned as proprietor.